Patch groups - Amazon Systems Manager

 Important

 Patch groups are not used in patching operations that are based on patch policies.
-For information about working with patch policies, see Using Quick Setup patch policies.
+For information about working with patch policies, see Patch policy configurations in Quick Setup.

 You can use a patch group to associate managed nodes with a specific patch baseline in Patch Manager, a capability of Amazon Systems Manager.
 Patch groups help ensure that you're deploying the appropriate patches, based on the associated patch baseline rules, to the correct set of nodes.
 Patch groups can also help you avoid deploying patches before they have been adequately tested.
 For example, you can create patch groups for different environments (such as Development, Test, and Production) and register each patch group to an appropriate patch baseline.